Robert B. Talisse

-Current research is focused on democracy, polarization, public ignorance, and egalitarianism.
+Current research is focused on democracy, polarization, citizenship, and public ignorance.

-Personal Webpage (includes full list of publications and downloadable off-prints)
+Personal Webpage (includes a full list of publications and downloadable off-prints)

-Recent graduate seminars include: Social Equality; Contemporary Democratic Theory; Liberalism and its Critics; Global Justice; Classical Pragmatism; and Democracy and Religious Conviction.
+Recent graduate seminars include Social Equality; Contemporary Democratic Theory; Egalitarianism; Liberalism and its Critics; Global Justice; Classical Pragmatism; and Democracy and Religious Conviction.
 At the undergraduate level, Talisse teaches various courses in social and political philosophy.